 It’s a global phenomenon.
-An article by Australian Business Traveller (link below) quoted a SITA spokersperson saying that self-boarding gates: “significantly reduce the time it takes to board passengers”.
+An article by Australian Business Traveller (link below) quoted a SITA spokesperson saying that self-boarding gates: “significantly reduce the time it takes to board passengers”.
 The article went on to quote SITA as saying: “one airline reported boarding 90% of passengers in seven minutes.
-This also helps optimise airline resources and staff could then focus on passengers who require particular attention.”
+This also helps optimize airline resources and staff could then focus on passengers who require particular attention.”

 SITA self-boarding gates are just one example of how airports and airlines can collaborate to give passengers a seamless experience, right from booking the ticket to the moment they board the aircraft.
 The IATA FAST initiative is another technology-driven approach to mobilizing airline passengers and airport customers.

-But of course whether you choose IATA or SITA, or other vendors, there’s a lot of process engineering, APIs and integration needed to enable airports and their airline customers work in harmony.
+But of course, whether you choose IATA or SITA, or other vendors, there’s a lot of process engineering, APIs and integration needed to enable airports and their airline customers to work in harmony.